 As you enter the parking lot, look for an information kiosk, which features a QR code for an app that will take you on a virtual walking tour of the site.
-A new Interpretive Center built on the property is expected to open in June 2021 and will include dioramas of the fort as it was in 1900, a video of the history of Fort Freemont, displays and interpretive panels.
+A new History Center built on the property features dioramas of the fort as it was in 1900, a video on the history of Fort Freemont, displays and interpretive panels.

 When you drive back up Lands End, look for a large oak tree on the ride side of the road about 1¾ miles from Fort Freemont.
 It’s at this spot in the dark of night that people have seen the ghostly “Lands End Light.”
 The eerie ball of soft white light has been seen floating in the distance several feet above the highway, slowly approaching those brave enough to stop to look for it.

 For lunch, pick from several good choices, including the marsh-front Foolish Frog, Island BBQ Grill or The Gullah Grub Restaurant, run by native islander Bill Green who follows the rules of Gullah tradition to eat in season and what’s grown or harvested locally.